-This time of massive change that we are living through is calling us to develop a new approach to leadership, both for leading ourselves and for leading other people.
+This time of change that we are living through is calling us to develop a new approach to leading ourselves and other people.

-Acquiring these new skills and competencies will bring us benefits on five levels.
+When we acquire these new skills and competencies it will bring us benefits on five levels.

-First, by applying each tool individually, we will solve the immediate problem we face: we will stay calmer and more connected in a crisis, we will see situations more clearly, we will find more opportunities to move forward, we will become better at moving to action, even when the outcome is uncertain, and so on.
+First, by applying each tool individually, we will solve the immediate problem we face: we will stay calmer and more connected in a crisis, we will see situations more clearly, find more opportunities to move forward, become better at moving to action (even when the outcome is uncertain), and so on.

 Second, by applying these tools in sequence we will become more joined-up leaders of ourselves and of other people: we will become more able to navigate not just the individual issues of change but also the whole process of change.

-Third, as we repeat this process we will find that staying calm in a crisis helps us to see the situation more clearly, which helps us to find more and better opportunities, which makes us feel more inspired, so we stay calmer in a crisis, which helps us to see the situation more clearly, and so on… As we repeat the process we will create a virtuous circle, a self-reinforcing loop, that enables us not only to cope with each change but actually to thrive because of the change.
-We will become able to use change to become stronger and more valuable.
+Third, as we repeat the process we will find that staying calm in a crisis helps us to see the situation more clearly, which helps us to find more opportunities and better opportunities, which makes us feel more inspired, so we stay calmer in a crisis, which helps us to see the situation more clearly, and so on… As we repeat the process we will create a virtuous circle, a self-reinforcing loop, that enables us not only to cope with change but actually to thrive because of change.
+Now we will become able to use change to become stronger and more valuable.

 And there are two more levels of benefits still to come.

-This will happen each time one of us becomes antifragile.
-And the more people become antifragile, the more stable the world as a whole becomes, and then the VUCA times will recede.
+This happens each time one of us becomes antifragile.
+And the more people become antifragile, the more stable the world as a whole will become.
+And then the VUCA times will recede.
 This is the fourth level of benefit.

-And finally, the fifth level of benefit is Joy.
-Because the more antifragile we become, the more clearly we know what matters most to us, and the more able we become to achieve that.
-And both these things then bring us Joy.
+Finally, the fifth level of benefit is Joy.
+Because the more antifragile we become, the more clearly we know what matters to us, and the better we become able to achieve that.
+Both these things then bring us Joy.

-Which of these five benefits would be most valuable to you today?
+These are the five benefits of learning Inner Leadership.
+Which would be most valuable to you today?
 What steps are you taking to achieve that?
-Would it be useful for you to start to learn a simple framework of practical tools, whose benefits will build in five levels or stages as you strengthen your abilities?
+Would it be useful to start to learn a simple framework and practical tools, whose benefits will build progressively over five stages, as you strengthen your abilities?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.